What are Pink Sheets Stocks?

 Some of the advantages are as follows:

 - For companies, pink sheets provide a ‘no minimum requirement’ for either revenues or profits or the business they do.
 The companies need not show going concern or need not have to be in running condition for 3-4 years which is mandatory for companies to go public.
-Companies that are traded under pink sheets will not be audited as that of regular companies.
+Companies that are traded under this will not be audited as that of regular companies.

 - There is no limit on the share price minimum or the number of shareholders.
 They are also governed by the fewer number of regulatory bodies and they don’t even require annual shareholder meeting or a formal set of board members.
 From a company’s perspective raising money through pink sheets is an absolute delight in terms of freedom they go when compared to going IPO.